xyding97/xyding97.github.io/_pages/about.md

 ======
 I am a Postdoctoral Research Associate in AOS/CIMES at Princeton University working with NOAA Geophysical Fluid Dynamics Laboratory (GFDL).
 Prior to this, I got my Ph.D. in Atmospheric and Oceanic Sciences from the University of California, Los Angeles (UCLA).

-I am broadly interested in atmospheric circulation dynamics, with research experiences covering stratosphere-troposphere coupling, atmospheric blocking, surface air temperature variability, etc. These pursuits share a common theme: how do atmospheric dynamics contribute to weather and climate extremes?
-My current focus is on the role of the stratosphere in surface cold extremes.
+I am broadly interested in atmospheric circulation dynamics, with research experiences covering stratosphere-troposphere coupling, surface air temperature variability, atmospheric blocking, etc. These pursuits share a common theme: how do atmospheric dynamics contribute to weather and climate extremes?
+My Ph.D. work centered around the role of extreme stratospheric waves in surface cold extremes.
+Now I am working on subseasonal predictions using GFDL models.

 Publications
 ======